-Due to the low oil price and the competitive nature of the market PSV owners are operating at close to breakeven with most owner's recording loses since the downturn.
+Due to the competitive nature of the market PSV owners are operating at close to breakeven with most owner's recording loses since the downturn.
 The breakeven point of a mid to large size PSV is US$8,000 to US$10,000 per day depending on region.
 This is broken down as follows

 Current day rate trends are as follows: